 Few style icons throughout history have looked as good in sunglasses as Steve McQueen.
 And sunglasses are cool on even the dullest of days — so it takes someone particularly stylish to elevate them even further.
 Predictably, McQueen took on this challenge, and could be seen slipping on shades everywhere from racetracks to backlots of film studios.

-His favourite pair were these legendary folding 714 frames from Persol, so we’d suggest aping that style with these Oscar Deen frames.
+His favourite pair were a pair of legendary folding 714 frames from Persol, so we’d suggest aping that style with these Oscar Deen frames.
 And McQueen loved his sunglasses so much that they even took starring roles in some of his films — such as The Thomas Crown Affair mentioned above.
-But they weren’t the actor’s only sunglasses.
-He also had a taste for the Aviator style, such as these Collier frames from London-based brand Cubitts — as well as round-lensed, brown-framed sunglasses like Oscar Deen’s Otis sunglasses, or these chunky ‘Anthony’ sunglasses from Curry & Paxton.
+But this wasn’t the actor’s only style.
+He also had a taste for round-lensed, brown-framed sunglasses like Oscar Deen’s Otis sunglasses, or these chunky ‘Anthony’ sunglasses from Curry & Paxton.

 A white T-shirt is more of a statement than you think